 Comments from Past HuJews Conclave Participants

 “I’ve been going to conclave for the past two years and have had a amazing time meeting other Humanistic Jewish youth from around the country and participating in the different service activities.
-As Humanistic Jews we’re kind of a minority denomination within a religious minority and getting to meet other other Jewish teens who were part of different congregations was really exiting.
+As Humanistic Jews we’re kind of a minority denomination within a religious minority and getting to meet other Jewish teens who were part of different congregations was really exiting.
 I definitely felt like I could learn a lot from people at conclave because everyone came with a unique and interesting perspective.”

 — Serena B.